-It was reported during the meeting that Staffordshire YFC has 665 members aged 10 – 26 years.
+It was reported during the meeting that Staffordshire YFC has 680 members aged 10 – 26 years.
 The members have benefited from taking part in some amazing charity work and playing an active part in their local communities.
-From Eccleshall YFC who held their annual “Speed Shear” to Lichfield YFC who held a Charity Tractor Run raising funds for the Teenage Cancer Trust.
+From Eccleshall YFC raising over £11,000 for the Dan Moseley Rehabilitation Fund to Leek YFC walking 26 miles in 28-degree heat raising money for ‘Young Minds’.
 These are just two examples of the many ways in which the eleven clubs in Staffordshire, all of whom are charities themselves, take time and plan events in order to raise funds for other charities across the Country.
-In total this year, the Clubs in Staffordshire have raised over £5,500 for worthwhile causes.
+In total this year, the Clubs in Staffordshire have raised over £34,000 for worthwhile causes.

-David Heminsley was elected as County President for his second year.
-David, a past member of Uttoxeter JNFU since 1988, is a very active volunteer in the Federation, and currently updates the County Website, leads in all things “Health and Safety” and regularly helps with the upkeep and maintenance at the County Office.
+David Heminsley was elected as County President for the third year.
+David, a past member of Uttoxeter JNFU since 1988, is a very active volunteer in the Federation, he leads in all things “Health and Safety” and regularly helps with the upkeep and maintenance at the County Office.
 He is a past Club Chairman of Uttoxeter, past County Chairman and more recently, was the Club President of Uttoxeter JNFU.
 David works for JCB as a trainer.
 David said “I am proud to be re-elected for the coming year and look forward to seeing what is in store for Staffordshire YFC.”

-The presentations of awards were made by Mr Mike Heenan, Staffordshire & Birmingham Agricultural Society President, to the following Clubs and Individuals:
+The presentations of awards were made by Mr Peter Stone, Staffordshire & Birmingham Agricultural Society Chairman, to the following Clubs and Individuals: